Facebook algorithm blocks images of 'sexual' cows, office buildings

 Occurred: February 2021

-The BBC reports that photographs of wildlife, landscapes and buildings taken by the owner of a digital photo library have been blocked by Facebook for supposedly containing 'overtly sexual' content.
+Photographs of wildlife, landscapes and buildings taken by the owner of a digital photo library were blocked by Facebook for supposedly containing 'overtly sexual' content.

-Mike Hall had been trying to use photos on his business page to run ads on Facebook.
-His images include a cow standing in a field, the England cricket team, and office buildings.
+Mike Hall had been trying to use photos on his business page - which included a cow standing in a field, the England cricket team, and office buildings - to run ads on Facebook.

-Facebook later admitted the block had been applied in error, though gave no details why and how it had been put in place.
+Facebook later admitted the block had been applied in error, though it failed to explain why and how it had been put in place.

 Operator: Meta/Facebook